safaaman99/safaaman99/README.md

 I’m a senior Computer Science student with a strong interest in **software engineering**, **machine learning**, and **full-stack web development**.
 I enjoy building scalable applications and collaborating with interdisciplinary teams to turn ideas into production-ready products.

-- 🔭 Currently working on: **Bluesky Disaster Dashboard** – an AI-driven platform that detects and visualizes real-time disasters using social media data.
+- 🔭 Currently working on: **Bluesky Disaster Dashboard** – an AI-driven platform that detects and visualizes real-time disasters using social media data
 - 💡 Past projects: **Rainbow Roundup Event App**, **Jumpy AI Game**, **LinkedList-Matrix (C++)**
 - 🌱 Learning more about: **Cloud Computing**, **AI/ML pipelines**, and **system design**
 - 💬 Ask me about: **C++, Python, JavaScript, Vue/Nuxt, Prisma, Supabase, AWS, Git**